Chet Baker: Career

 Baker performed with Vido Musso and Stan Getz before being chosen by Charlie Parker for a series of West Coast engagements.

 In 1952, Baker joined the Gerry Mulligan Quartet and attracted considerable attention.
 Rather than playing identical melody lines in unison like Parker and Gillespie, Baker and Mulligan complemented each other with counterpoint and anticipating what the other would play next.
 "My Funny Valentine," with a solo by Baker, became a hit and was associated with Baker for the rest of his career.
 With the quartet, Baker was a regular performer at Los Angeles jazz clubs such as The Haig and the Tiffany Club.

-In 1953, Mulligan was arrested and imprisoned on drug charges.
 Baker formed a quartet with a rotation that included pianist Russ Freeman, bassists Bob Whitlock, Carson Smith, Joe Mondragon, and Jimmy Bond, and drummers Larry Bunker, Bob Neel, and Shelly Manne.

 Baker's quartet released popular albums between 1953 and 1956.
 Baker won reader's polls at Metronome and DownBeat magazines, beating trumpeters Miles Davis and Clifford Brown.
 In 1954, readers named Baker the top jazz vocalist.
 In 1954, Pacific Jazz Records released Chet Baker Sings, an album that both increased his visibility and drew criticism.
 Nevertheless, Baker continued to sing throughout the rest of his career.

-Baker, with his youthful, chiseled looks oft-photographed by William Claxton, and his cool demeanor that evoked breezy California playboy living, Baker became somewhat of a teen idol on top of being a respected, up-and-coming jazz musician.
-Hollywood studios saw movie star potential in Baker.
-He made his acting debut in the film Hell's Horizon, released in the fall of 1955.
-He declined a studio contract, preferring life on the road as a musician.
+Baker, with his youthful, chiseled looks oft-photographed by William Claxton, and his cool demeanor that evoked breezy California playboy living, became somewhat of a teen idol on top of being a respected, up-and-coming jazz musician.
+Hollywood studios saw movie star potential in Baker, and he made his acting debut in the film Hell's Horizon in the fall of 1955.
+Baker declined a studio contract, preferring life on the road as a musician.